 Child Support Calculators: Are They Accurate?

-Below, you'll find information about child support calculators and why they can only provide an approximation of the amount of a child support order, not an accurate figure.
+This article provides information on why child support calculators can only provide an approximation of the child support you may owe.

-- any other benefits or tax credits you may receive.
+- Any benefits or tax credits you receive

 The Calculator's Result May Not Be Accurate for Your Situation